civican/legisinfo/42-1/bills/C-15/bill_text.md

 Paragraph 49(2)(b) of the Act is replaced by the following:

-unless the President has made a preliminary determination under subsection 38(1), **other than a determination respecting an insignificant margin of dumping or an insignificant amount of subsidy**; or
+unless the President has made a preliminary determination under subsection 38(1), other than a determination respecting an insignificant margin of dumping or an insignificant amount of subsidy; or

 ### Section 199

   **(1)** Subsection 76.03(2) of the Act is replaced by the following:

-    **(2)** If an order or finding is to be deemed rescinded under subsection (1), the Tribunal shall, not later than **two** months before the expiry date of the order or finding under that subsection, cause to be published in the `Canada Gazette` a notice of expiry setting out the information specified in the rules of the Tribunal.
+    **(2)** If an order or finding is to be deemed rescinded under subsection (1), the Tribunal shall, not later than two months before the expiry date of the order or finding under that subsection, cause to be published in the `Canada Gazette` a notice of expiry setting out the information specified in the rules of the Tribunal.

   **(2)** Paragraph 76.03(7)(a) of the Act is replaced by the following:

-    within **150** days after **the day on which the** notice **is received** under subparagraph (6)(a)(i), determine whether the expiry of the order or finding in respect of goods of a country or countries is likely to result in the continuation or resumption of dumping or subsidizing of the goods; and
+    within 150 days after the day on which the notice is received under subparagraph (6)(a)(i), determine whether the expiry of the order or finding in respect of goods of a country or countries is likely to result in the continuation or resumption of dumping or subsidizing of the goods; and

   **(3)** Subsection 76.03(10) of the Act is replaced by the following:

-    **(10)** If the President makes a determination described in subsection (9), the Tribunal shall, **within 160 days after the day on which that determination was received,** determine whether the expiry of the order or finding in respect of the goods referred to in that subsection is likely to result in injury or retardation.
+    **(10)** If the President makes a determination described in subsection (9), the Tribunal shall, within 160 days after the day on which that determination was received, determine whether the expiry of the order or finding in respect of the goods referred to in that subsection is likely to result in injury or retardation.

 ### Section 200